MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 If you haven't already done so, create and connect to your Azure Kubernetes Service instance.

+### Create AKS cluster

-For instructions for creating an AKS instance, see [Deploy an Azure Kubernetes Service (AKS) cluster](/azure/aks/learn/quick-kubernetes-deploy-portal).
+If you haven't already created an AKS cluster, create one now.
+For instructions, see [Deploy an Azure Kubernetes Service (AKS) cluster](/azure/aks/learn/quick-kubernetes-deploy-portal).

+### Connect to AKS cluster

-After you create your AKS cluster, connect to the cluster by doing these steps:<!--More work is needed.
+Connect to the cluster by doing these steps:<!--More work is needed.
 I made some steps.
 Once they're stepwise, things don't necessarily add up.-->

 1. In the Azure portal, on the **Overview** for your AKS cluster, select the **Get started** tab.